Penis size - does it matter?

 There's a very thoughtful piece here, which makes the point that women and girls actually self-validate by rejecting positive male attention.

 And it's fair to say, I think, that in the theme of this argument, that is only one example of any of how male sexuality is undermined and perhaps even victimized.
+Male sexuality is of course an energy which can easily be corrupted from its natural healthy expression as a boy grows up.

 For example, the de-escalation of male initiated social contacts may be a way of women covering their power: specifically, for example, two or more voice messages are required from a man for a single callback from a woman.
 Or a text message is returned in response to a voice message.